ashfurrow/blog/source/blog/2017-11-04-so-i-have-been-struggling.html.markdown

 END_NARROW

-Artsy changed insurance providers at the end of August and my therapist was no longer in my health insurance network.
+Artsy changed insurance providers at the end of August and my old therapist was no longer in my health insurance network.
 And he's more of a psychoanalyst than someone who could help me with coping strategies in the moments when I'm feeling hopeless.
 What I need is a Cognitive Behavioural Therapist.
 My psychiatrist had offered to help me find someone specializing in CBT.
 I was secretly resistant to this idea for, I don't know, really dumb reasons.
 Rationales that I hadn't shared with my psychiatrist or my wife, Ashley.
 After talking it through with Ashley, I decided to find a new therapist.

 So that's kind of where I am right now.